OSU-HPCC/hpc-lessons/07_scaling.md

 ### Weak Scaling on Two Nodes

 * We do not even need to bother running serial on more than 400,000,000 squares.
-* OpenMP is a big winner, but it's usefulness is limited to one node.
+* OpenMP is a good choice for this problem, but it's usefulness is limited to one node.
 That means we can only scale it to 1,200,000,000 squares.
 Beyond that, we will start taxing its resources just as we did with the serial job.

 * The hybrid version of the code finally begins to show its advantages.
 Notice that after 1,400,000,000 cores, the time to complete the job is reasonably close to the original serial job.

 * While the hybrid version bounces back and forth, it stays generally level with only a slight rise from beginning to end.
 We have a lot of overhead to deal with initially, but as the job size increases, the time the hybrid job takes stays fairly consistent.
-In contrast both OpenMP and serial versions will eventually take much longer.
+In contrast, both OpenMP and serial versions will eventually take much longer.

 * Weak scaling shows us that for the right type of problem, that is sufficiently large in size, resources like Cowboy can be a great asset.